yitaozh/yitaozh.github.io/source/_posts/Designing-Data-Intensive-Applications.md

 Different consistency models:

-* Linearizablity. _total order_ of operations: if the system behaves as if there is only a single copy of the data.
+- Linearizablity. _Total order_ of operations: if the system behaves as if there is only a single copy of the data.
-* Causality.
+- Causality.
 Two events are ordered if they are causally related.
 Causality defines _a partial order_, not a total one (incomparable if they are concurrent).

 Linearizability is not the only way of preserving causality. **Causal consistency is the strongest possible consistency model that does not slow down due to network delays, and remains available in the face of network failures.**